 2. Arrange the beads in the order you like.
 We did ours in a somewhat random pattern, but made sure to spread the best beads around the necklace and not have too many of the same beads near each other.
 Use a tape measure to make sure the bead design will be long enough.
 (We made our necklace about 20″ long including the clasp.)

-Slide a crimp bead cover over the crimp and press it closed.
+9. Slide a crimp bead cover over the crimp bead and press it closed using the china-nose pliers.

 Remember when you are making your necklace, we are here to help.
 If you have any questions, just leave us a comment and we’ll reply!